Here’s a two-sentence brilliant analysis by Peony:

 🌸 The letter from Social Security that said they considered me fully disabled and that I was eligible for full benefits.
 The fact that I was awarded my claim on my first try worked to my benefit.

-🌸 Many of the same documents and techniques that helped me win Social Security also helped me win LTD. (Here’s How Peony Won Her Social Security Case Despite “Normal” Test Results)
+🌸 In addition, many of the same documents and techniques that helped me win Social Security also helped me win LTD. (How I Won Social Security Despite “Normal” Test Results)

 🌸 If you need to appeal, hire a lawyer.
 I’m not kidding on this one.
 This is a long tedious process and you’ll need the help.
 Yes, it has cost me $12,000 in legal fees but you HAVE to get the appeal right the first time since you aren’t allowed to submit any more medical evidence after the 180 day deadline.